Pink-Crab/Perique-Framework/README.md

 Now when the init hook is called (priority 1), the some_action hook will be added.
 So long as the request comes from wp-admin.

-> For more details on Registerable and the Hook_Loader please see the full docs
+> For more details on Hookable and the Hook_Loader please see the full docs

 ### Registration Middleware ###